ruchernchong/aws-telegram-bot-integration/README.md

-# aws-telegram-bot-integration
+# AWS Telegram bot integration
-POC for integrating Telegram bot with AWS and a scheduled CloudWatch trigger on Lambda
+POC for integrating a Telegram bot with AWS with a scheduled CloudWatch trigger on the Lambda function on a specified interval